Natives Land Act, 1913: Overview

 The Natives Land Act of 1913 was the first major piece of segregation legislation passed by the Union Parliament.
-It was replaced in 1991.
+It was repealed in 1991.
 The act decreed that blacks were not allowed to buy land from whites and vice versa.
 Exceptions had to be approved by the Governor-General.
 The black areas left initially totalled around 7% of the entire land mass of the Union, which was later expanded to 13%.

 The Act further prohibited the practice of serfdom or sharecropping.
 It also protected existing agreements or arrangement of land hired or leased by both parties.

 This land was in "native reserve" areas, which meant it was under "communal" tenure vested in African chiefs: it could not be bought, sold or used as surety.
 Outside such areas, perhaps of even greater significance for black farming was that the Act forbade black tenant farming on white-owned land.
 Since so many black farmers were sharecroppers or labour tenants that had a devastating effect, but its full implementation was not immediate.
 The Act strengthened the chiefs, who were part of the state administration, but it forced many blacks in the "white" areas into wage labour.